 Gaining translation experience

-When starting a career as an independent translator, most translation service providers start out by becoming self-employed and applying to a number of agencies to find freelance work.
+When starting a career as a freelance translator, most translation service providers start out by becoming self-employed and applying to a number of agencies to find freelance work.
+Gaining translation experience is extremely difficult.

 At the beginning of your career, gaining translation experience – which is necessary to be employed by agencies – can be very hard.
 Most translation agencies stipulate a minimum of three years translating experience before they will employ a translator.
 They won’t give you a single translation job if you can’t provide them with the relevant proof of experience, you can’t provide the proof as no one will give you any translation work.
 Classic Catch 22.